domRiddle/ASF/Configuration.md

 - Fill `Steam Login` with your Steam account name that you use for logging in (optional).
 - Fill `Steam Password` with your Steam password that you use for logging in (optional).

-Please note that Steam login and passwords are optional - if you omit them, ASF will ask for those on as-needed basis during runtime.
+Please note that Steam login and password are optional - if you omit them, ASF will ask for those on as-needed basis during runtime.
 If you provide them, ASF won't need to ask, making it possible for auto-run and saving your time.

 ![Example](http://i.imgur.com/VW5vhXZ.png)